jkenton/CapableOne/_posts/2021-07-07-literary-slummers.md

 Despite the success of the book, and the positive critical attention, these sycophants displayed an inability to process his descriptions as anything other than caricatures of *undesirable things*.
 Well, buddy, he won't cause them future trouble and discord caused by misunderstanding, by not trying to describe them again.
 (And because I am a cynical person, I'd liked to believe that he muttered the word "morons" to himself at the end of his foreword)

+---

-[^1]: According to [Vocabulary.com](https://www.vocabulary.com/dictionary/vulgar) vulgar can means**adjective**  *lacking refinement or cultivation or taste*, “appealing to the vulgar taste for violence”, “the vulgar display of the newly rich”, synonyms: coarse, common, rough-cut, uncouth,unrefined, (used of persons and their behavior) not refined; uncouth
+[^1]: According to [Vocabulary.com](https://www.vocabulary.com/dictionary/vulgar) vulgar can mean **adjective**  *lacking refinement or cultivation or taste*, “appealing to the vulgar taste for violence”, “the vulgar display of the newly rich”, synonyms: coarse, common, rough-cut, uncouth,unrefined, (used of persons and their behavior) not refined; uncouth

 [^2]: According to [Vocabulary.com](https://www.vocabulary.com/dictionary/decent), decent can mean   **adjective** *socially or conventionally correct; refined or virtuous*, “from a decent family”, synonyms: nice, respectable, characterized by socially or conventionally acceptable morals